farhiongit/minimaps/README.md

 They are detailed below.

-> All calls are MT-safe: concurrent threads using the same "map" will synchronise (block and wait for each other).
+- All calls are MT-safe: thread safety comes naturally and for free by design ; concurrent threads using the same "map" will synchronise (block and wait for each other).

-> All calls are non-recursive.
+- All calls are non-recursive.